mercadopago/devsite-docs/guides/in-person-payments/qr-code/stores-pos.en.md

 ### How to create a store?

-To create a store, is importante to declare name, working hours, location and an identifier.
+To create a store, it is important to declare name, working hours, location and an identifier.

-Run the next code to generate a store:
+Run the following code to generate a store:

 [[[
  ```curl